 If you use an SSD drive, you can extend its lifespan by reducing the write cycles.
 It is highly recommended to do this in old or very used SSD drive.

 There are two things that are necessary for good performance of an SSD drive.
 First, it is Trim which is useful to clean the drive.
 Fortunately, Linux Mint already has Trim enabled by default.
-However, if you want to check that Trim is enabled, run the following command:
+However, if you want to check that Trim is enabled, in Linux Mint 18, run the following command:

 As can be seen on the line

 In Linux Mint 19 and above, run this command: